 Fever that lasts longer than about 1 week

 Risk factors for tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
 It usually affects the lungs, but almost any organ can be involved.
-Tuberculosis... read more , such as being exposed to tuberculosis, having human immunodeficiency virus (HIV) infection, or taking corticosteroids or other drugs that suppress the immune system
+Tuberculosis... read more , such as being exposed to tuberculosis, having human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more , or taking corticosteroids or other medications that suppress the immune system

-Risk factors for HIV infection, such as high-risk sexual activities or use of street drugs by injection
+Risk factors for HIV infection, such as high-risk sexual activities or use of illicit drugs by injection

 When to see a doctor